kaidez/kaidez.com/_posts/2011-02-16-nyc-social-media-week-event-recap-cross-mobile-promotion.md

 </figure>
 <h2 id="advertising">The Power Of Traditional Advertising</h2>

-Modu also spoke very highly of using mobile in conjuction with traditional advertising methods such as outdoor promotion, point-of-sale and the three foot rule.
-If these methods, he said, presented an inviting call-to-action for a pedestrian to get information with their mobile device right then and there, you’ve just converted a pedestrian into a customer.
-And you didn’t need an iPhone app to do it.
+Modu also spoke very highly of using mobile in conjunction with traditional advertising methods such as outdoor promotion, point-of-sale and the three foot rule.
+If these methods, he said, presented an inviting call-to-action for a pedestrian to get information with their mobile device right then and there, you've just converted a pedestrian into a customer.
+And you didn't need an iPhone app to do it.

 <figure class="post-image-box">
 <img src="../img/kaiShotPanel.jpg" />